-The Funds' annual and semi-annual reports provide the most recent financial reports and portfolio listings.
-The annual report contains a discussion of the market conditions and investment strategies that affected the Funds' performance during the Funds' last fiscal year.
+The Funds' semi-annual and annual N-CSR provide the most recent financial reports and portfolio listings.
+The annual Tailored Shareholder Report contains a discussion of the market conditions and investment strategies that affected the Funds' performance during the Funds' last fiscal year.